David L. Earl

 Law Clerk/Project Manager

 Johnathan L. Earl is currently a second year law student at St. Mary's University School of Law in San Antonio, Texas.
 Johnathan has been working for the firm and other affiliated companies under David Earl since 2018.
-His other legal work includes an externship at the Texas State University Attorney for Students Office, and interning for the Aransas County District Attorney’s Office.
-Johnathan is a proud graduate from Texas State University with a B.B.A. in Business Management, currently works as a staff writer for Volume 52 of the St. Mary’s Law Journal, is secretary of the Water and Environmental Law Society, and serves as a mentor for two first year law students in the St. Mary’s 1L Edification Program.
+His other legal work includes an externship at the Texas State University Attorney for Students Office.
+Johnathan is a proud graduate from Texas State University with a B.B.A. in Business Management, currently works as a staff writer for Volume 52 of the St. Mary’s Law Journal, is secretary of the Water and Environmental Law Society, and serves as a mentor for one first year law students in the St. Mary’s 1L Edification Program.
 Johnathan is currently working on a Comment with a topic on the invalidity of temporary zoning after unilateral annexations by municipalities.
 Johnathan contributes to the firm by drafting documents and performing legal research for relevant case law and statutes.
 Johnathan’s primary focus and anticipated practice areas include land use and municipal law.